Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

     This section does not cover network connectivity to the Security Onion node.
 This can be achieved through configuring an external IP for the node’s management interface, or through the use of a VPN connection via OpenVPN, pfSense etc. For more details about VPN connections, please see https://medium.com/@svfusion/setup-site-to-site-vpn-to-aws-with-pfsense-1cac16623bd6.

-    This guide does not cover how to set up a VPC in AWS.
+    This section does not cover how to set up a VPC in AWS.
 For more details about setting up a VPC, please see https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html.

 Getting Started
 ###############